where it's ok

 Christ's Church Early Learning Center exists to help children take their next steps in development; spiritually, socially, and academically.

-Enrollment is open for the SUMMER and FALL 2025!!
-If you would like to schedule a tour please call (260)485-1611 or email Kirsten at Kirsten@fwcc.cc.
-We look forward to hearing from you and getting to partner in your child's growth.
+Enrollment for our FALL 2026 classes is OPEN!
+If you would like to schedule a tour, please call (260)485-1611 or email Jessica at JESS@FWCC.CC.
+We look forward to hearing from you and partnering in your child's growth and development.

 NEW SERVICE TIMES